 - The tentative day, time, and location of a final hearing for a Final Protective Order.

-You must attend a Temporary Protective Order hearing to extend the length and scope of protection contained in the Interim Protective Order.
+An Interim Protective Order ends at the earlier of two times: either at the Temporary Protective Order hearing at the end of the second business day that the District Court is open after the order is issued.
+If the court is closed on the day the order is supposed to end, the order stays in effect until the District or Circuit Court holds the Temporary Protective Order hearing.
+Petitioner must attend a Temporary Protective Order hearing to extend the length and scope of protection contained in the Interim Protective Order.
 If the other side has not received a copy (i.e., been served), the Court will issue a Temporary Protective Order and serve the Respondent with notice of the final hearing.

 Read the Law: Md.
 Code, Family Law § 4-504 and 4-504.1

+Go to the District or Circuit Court in your county.
 Normal business hours for Court are Monday through Friday, between 8:30 a.m. and 4:30 p.m.
-When you arrive at court, tell the Clerk of the Court (Clerk) that you want to file a Petition for Protection from Domestic Violence (Petition).
-The Respondent does not have to go to court with you.
+When you arrive at court, tell the Clerk of the Court (Clerk) that you want to file a Petition for Protection from Domestic Violence (Petition)..
+There is no fee to file the petition.

 NOTE: Petitioners can file electronically in some circumstances.
 For more information please see the article on Protective Orders - Frequently Asked Questions.